Authoring A Provider

 - a recording

-http.RoundTrippertest transport for API calls; - per-provider test client where the provider has a typed SDK.
+http.RoundTrippertest transport for API calls; - a per-provider test client where the provider has a typed SDK.

 Run at least: